-Competition for Transfer Admission
+Selection Process for Transfer Admission

+The Harvard Law Review encourages transfer applicants to apply for membership on the Review.
+If you wish to be considered for membership, you must participate in the Writing Competition.
 Those admitted transfer students who are selected to join the Harvard Law Review must return to Cambridge in early August to begin work.
-Further instructions on taking the Writing Competition may be found here: Membership Details
+Further instructions on taking the Writing Competition may be found in Membership Details.
+Please note that the Writing Competition is typically in mid-May.
+Be sure to reach out to the Harvard Law Review staff well before then for information on this process at email@example.com.